What is the Best Way to Prepare for a Colonoscopy?

 As part of your colonoscopy, your GI doctor will remove polyps that are found in your colon.
 Polyps don’t necessarily mean you have colon cancer.
 While some polyps may contain cancer, most do not.
 However, when we remove polyps, we can prevent colorectal cancer as opposed to most screening tests, which only hope to catch cancer early.
 Removing the polyps eliminates the risk of having them grow larger and become less manageable especially if they become cancerous.

 A major development in the field of public health and cancer prevention took place on May 18, 2021 when the U.S. Preventive Services Task Force provided updated recommendations regarding the age to begin screening for colorectal cancer.
 Adults should initiate screening for colorectal cancer at the age of 45, according to the new guidelines.
 This is a significant change by the task force, which previously recommended in its 2016 guidelines that screening for this cancer begin at the age of 50.

 Patients with a family history of colon cancer should talk to their doctor about having their colonoscopy at an earlier age or more frequently.

-Since colonoscopies are performed under light sedation or “twilight sleep,” there is no pain or remembrance.
-On the other hand, the at-home preparations are a bit more challenging.
-“Patients constantly express that the procedure was easy, it’s the preparations that took their toll.
-Luckily, it’s all in the privacy of your own home,” says Beck.
+Since colonoscopies are performed under light sedation or “twilight sleep”.
+In this state, there is no pain or remembrance.
+On the other hand, at-home preparations are a bit more challenging.
+Patients consistently express that the procedure was easy and that it’s the preparations beforehand that take their toll.
+Luckily, it’s all in the privacy of your own home.